 Question #5: How Will You Bring Value To Our Relationship?

 Once the project is done, how will they bring value to it?

-Can they help you drive qualified, targeted traffic once you launch your website?
+Can they help you develop and execute marketing strategies to drive qualified, targeted traffic once you launch your website?

 Note that the answer to this question is something the agency should volunteer up front, without you having to ask.
 They should have a clear outline of what they can bring to the table.

-Preparing For The Interview: 5 Factors To Consider
+Preparing For The Interview: 5 Steps To Take